xcore/sc_canopen/app_canopen/doc_quickstart/index.rst

 CANopen Quickstart Guide
 ===========================

-.. _Slicekit_CANopen_Quickstart:
+.. _sliceKIT_CANopen_Quickstart:

 CANopen app : Quick Start Guide
 ----------------------------------

-This simple demonstration of xTimeComposer Studio functionality uses the ``XA-SK-ISBUS`` and ``XA-SK-GPIO`` sliceCARDs together with the xSOFTip ``module_canopen`` to demonstrate how the module communicates using device profiles DS301 and DS401:
+This simple demonstration of CANopen Component in xTIMEcomposer Studio uses the ``XA-SK-ISBUS`` and ``XA-SK-GPIO`` sliceCARDs together with the xSOFTip ``module_canopen`` to demonstrate how the module communicates using device profiles DS301 and DS401(CiA Standard):

    * Turn GPIO sliceCARD LEDs ON and OFF.
-   * Read ADC vale from the Temperature sensor on the GPIO slcieCARD.
+   * Read ADC vale from the Temperature sensor on the GPIO sliceCARD.
    * Read button press from the GPIO sliceCARD.

 Hardware Setup
 ++++++++++++++

-The XP-SKC-L2 Slicekit Core board has four slots with edge connectors: ``SQUARE``, ``CIRCLE``,``TRIANGLE`` and ``STAR``.
+The XP-SKC-L2 sliceKIT Core board has four slots with edge connectors: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.

 To setup up the system:

    #.
-Connect XA-SK-ISBUS Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``TRIANGLE``.
+Connect XA-SK-ISBUS sliceCARD to the XP-SKC-L2 sliceKIT Core board using the connector marked with the ``TRIANGLE``.
    #.
-Connect XA-SK-GPIO Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``SQUARE``.
+Connect XA-SK-GPIO sliceCARD to the XP-SKC-L2 sliceKIT Core board using the connector marked with the ``SQUARE``.
    #.
-Connect the XTAG Adapter to Slicekit Core board, and connect XTAG-2 to the Adapter.
+Connect the XTAG Adapter to sliceKIT Core board, and connect XTAG-2 to the Adapter.
    #.
 Connect the XTAG-2 to host PC.
-Note that the USB cable is not provided with the Slicekit starter kit.
+Note that the USB cable is not provided with the sliceKIT starter kit.
    #.
 Set the ``XMOS LINK`` to ``ON`` on the XTAG Adapter.
    #.
-Switch on the power supply to the Slicekit Core board.
+Switch on the power supply to the sliceKIT Core board.
    #.
+Install the CANdo application on a Windows machine (or any CAN bus master) and connect the CANdo dongle to that machine.
+   #.
 Connect the XA-SK-ISBUS to the CANdo USB interface (or any CANbus master) via a DE-9 pass through cable.
    #.
-Set the jumpers on the ISBUS slice for CAN mode; P7 short between pins 1 and 2(leaving 3 unconnected), P6 short between 2 and 11, 3 and 12, 7 and 16.
-See hardware setup image for clarification.
-   #.
-Install the CANdo application on a Windows machine (or any CAN bus master) and connect the CANdo dongle to that machine.
-   #.
 Connect the CANdo analyzer cable (usb cable) to the host machine.
    	 #.
 Within the CANdo application:
             #.
 Click the ``CAN Setup`` tab and set the baud rate to 500k.
             #.
 Click ``View -> Options`` then ensure the ``Display On `CAN View` Page`` is checked.
 Then click ``OK``.
             #.
 Switch to the ``CAN View`` tab.
             #.
 Click the green run button.
+   #.
+Set the jumpers on the ISBUS sliceCARD for CAN mode; P7 short between pins 1 and 2(leaving 3 unconnected), P6 short between 2 and 11, 3 and 12, 7 and 16.
+See hardware setup image for clarification.

 .. figure:: images/hardware_setup.png
    :align: center